xcart/xcart-docs/_pages/kb_en/general_setup/gdpr.md

   <div class="column" markdown="span"><i>Contact us page</i>![consent-contact-us.png]({{site.baseurl}}/attachments/ref_6VMSNqoq/consent-contact-us.png)</div>
 </div>

-The text of the consent checkboxes can also be editer in the Webmaster mode the same way as described to the cookie pop-up above.
+The text of the consent checkboxes can also be editer in the Webmaster mode the same way as described above for the cookie pop-up.

 Also there is a link in customers’ area that allows deleting customers profiles.
 Profile deletion removes the data stored in the profile and communication with the store owner and sellers.